 The list of supported codecs that can be used when converting to MP4/M4A format:

-• AAC-LC (Low Complexity AAC) - is the most efficient and most used AAC profile, which is targeted to the high-quality encoding of music and voice.
+- AAC-LC (Low Complexity AAC) - This is the most efficient and widely used AAC profile, designed for high-quality encoding of music and voice.
 AAC-LC provides transparent, near-CD quality at 80 kbps for mono and 128 kbps for stereo input.
 This codec is selected by default.

-• AAC-HE v1 (High-Efficiency AAC v1) - is the extension of AAC which improves audio quality at lower bit rates, where AAC-LC cannot achieve acceptable quality.
-This codec is targeted to medium-quality encoding at bit rates 24 kbps per channel and higher.
+- AAC-HE v1 (High-Efficiency AAC v1) - This is the extension of AAC, which improves audio quality at lower bit rates, where AAC-LC cannot achieve acceptable quality.
+This codec is targeted to medium-quality encoding at bit rates of 24 kbps per channel and higher.
 AAC-HE v1 is 30% more efficient than AAC-LC.
-However, it is not a replacement for AAC-LC but rather its extension and should be an audio codec of mobile and broadcasting.
+However, it is not a replacement for AAC-LC, but rather an extension of it, and should serve as an audio codec for mobile and broadcasting.

-• AAC-HE v2 (High-Efficiency AAC v2) - is the extension of AAC which improves audio quality at lower bit rates, where AAC-LC cannot achieve acceptable quality.
+- AAC-HE v2 (High-Efficiency AAC v2) - This is the extension of AAC, which improves audio quality at lower bit rates, where AAC-LC cannot achieve acceptable quality.
 This codec improves audio quality for stereo signals at low bit rates, such as 32 kbps for stereo input.
-HE-AAC v2 uses Parametric Stereo technology and 50% more efficient than AAC-HE v1.
-AAC-HE v2 should be used for mobile, broadcasting and other domains where CD quality is not essential.
+HE-AAC v2 uses Parametric Stereo technology and is 50% more efficient than AAC-HE v1.
+AAC-HE v2 should be used for mobile, broadcasting, and other domains where CD quality is not essential.

-• ALAC (Apple Lossless Audio Codec) - is the only lossless codec natively supported by iTunes and iOS devices.
-Users who want to use lossless audio with the support of metadata in iTunes, have to use this codec.
-Audio files compressed with ALAC are about 40% to 60% the size of the originals depending on the kind of audio.
+- ALAC (Apple Lossless Audio Codec) - This is the only lossless codec natively supported by iTunes and iOS devices.
+Users who want to use lossless audio with metadata support in iTunes must use this codec.
+Audio files compressed with ALAC are about 40% to 60% the size of the originals, depending on the kind of audio.

 Bit Rate Mode